codacy/codacy-clang-tidy/docs/description/bugprone-unhandled-self-assignment.md

 };

 There is a third pattern which is less common.
-Let’s call it the copy-and-move method when we create a temporary copy (using the copy constructor) and then move this temporary object into `this` (needs a move assignment operator):
+Let's call it the copy-and-move method when we create a temporary copy (using the copy constructor) and then move this temporary object into `this` (needs a move assignment operator):